EPA/USDA Rule Mapping: Deterministic Compliance in Agricultural Automation Pipelines

 payload=payload.model_dump(mode="json"),

-message=f"Nitrogen application {applied.magnitude} lbs exceeds limit {max_allowed.magnitude} lbs/acre"
+message=f"Nitrogen application {applied_lbs} lbs exceeds limit {max_lbs_per_acre} lbs/acre"

 )